-- Develop a Terms of Reference, with The City of Calgary, to direct a joint study to determine the ultimate configuration of 84th Street, including future alignment, access management, and right-of-way requirements (84th Street Study) - 2.
-Prior to the hamlet of Conrich's population exceeding 5,000 residents, the County will:

-- a. review the community's policing requirements and identify additional needed resources, if any (Policy 22.5); and - b. consider providing the Conrich area with County managed solid waste services (Policy 26.7). - 3.
+- 1. Develop a Terms of Reference, with The City of Calgary, to direct a joint study to determine the ultimate configuration of 84th Street, including future alignment, access management, and right-of-way requirements (84th Street Study). - 2.
+Develop a local plan for the Township Road 250 industrial transition area, as per-Policy 9.9 and Map 12, to address a unique non-residential/residential interface issue. - 2.
+Prior to the hamlet of Conrich's population exceeding 5,000 residents, the County will: - a. review the community's policing requirements and identify additional needed resources, if any (Policy 21.5 22.5); and - b. consider providing the Conrich area with County managed solid waste services (Policy 25.7 26.7). - 3.
 Consider a funding and design strategy for entryway signage for Rocky View hamlets. - 4.
-Consider the adoption of a 'work/live' land use district. - 5.
-Consider the adoption of a utility district for the designation of private stormwater ponds. - 6.
-Work with The City of Calgary to amend the Rocky View/Calgary Intermunicipal Development Plan to determine appropriate land use, interface policies, and servicing strategies for the residual lands within Calgary that border the Conrich Area Structure Plan. - 7.
-Monitor and report on the plan implementation as part of the yearly County Plan reporting (Policy 28.23). - 8.
-Work with The City of Calgary to prepare the East Stoney Trail and Related Infrastructure Analysis as per Policy 23.14. - 9.
-Work with the City of Calgary and City of Chestermere to determine regional recreational needs, and collaborate on joint applications for provincial grants.
+Consider the adoption of a 'work/live' land use district. - 4.
+Consider the adoption of a utility district for the designation of private stormwater ponds. - 5.
+Work with The City of Calgary to amend the Rocky View/Calgary Intermunicipal Development Plan to determine appropriate land use, interface policies, and servicing strategies for the residual lands within Calgary that border the Conrich Area Structure Plan. - 6.
+Monitor and report on the plan implementation as part of the yearly Municipal Development Plan County Plan reporting (Policy 28.23 28.23). - 8.
+Work with The City of Calgary to prepare the East Stoney Trail and Related Infrastructure-Analysis as per Policy 22.14 23.14. - 7.
+Work with the City of Calgary and City of Chestermere to determine regional recreational needs and collaborate on joint applications for provincial grants.